WHAT IS THE DEFINITION OF A SIKH?

-The most widely accepted definition of a Sikh comes from the Sikh code of conduct, Rehat Maryada.
-Originally written in the Punjabi language, it is translated as:
+The most widely accepted definition of a Sikh comes from the Sikh code of conduct, the Rehat Maryada.
+Originally written in Punjabi, it is translated as:

 “A Sikh is any woman or man whose faith consists of belief in: